 When a chill starts to creep into the air we start to hear the siren call of Dublin’s cosiest pubs.
 You know the ones we’re talking about: old-fashioned places with open fires, private alcoves and an all-pervasive sense of warmth.

-With the days getting shorter and the evenings getting colder, we advise you to retreat to one of our favourite establishments with your workmates for the next team bonding session.
+With the festive season quickly approaching, we advise you to retreat to one of our favourite establishments with your workmates for the next team bonding session.

 Make your way upstairs at the Central Hotel and you’ll find this cosy little bar where you’ll feel right at home.
 With its comfortable furniture, bookshelves and open fire, the atmosphere here is restful and inviting.
 Whether it’s a long chat or a quiet drink you’re after, you’ll love The Library Bar.